 In Hebrews 10:23, the writer says: "He is faithful that promised."
 In other words, if God makes a promise He is faithful to fulfill it.

 Now, those are samples of a...of really a Scripture filled with comments about the faithfulness of God.
 And one area where His faithfulness stands out is in the area of preserving His people unto glory, preserving His people unto glory.
 He stands out in the area of keeping us, of securing us in our salvation.
 He is faithful to do that.
-In I Corinthians 1:9, it tells us that God is faithful, "By whom ye are called to the fellowship of His Son."
-And the verse before that says, "God will confirm you unto the end that you may be blameless in the day of our Lord Jesus Christ."
-Paul is saying - If you're saved, God's going to confirm you to the end and the basis on which you can know that is that God is faithful by whom you are called.
+In 1 Corinthians 1:9, it tells us that God is faithful, "By whom ye are called to the fellowship of His Son."
+And the verse before that says, "God will confirm you unto the end, that you may be blameless in the day of our Lord Jesus Christ."
+Paul is saying, if you're saved, God's going to confirm you to the end and the basis on which you can know that is that God is faithful by whom you are called.
 If God promises you eternal life, what will He give you?
 Eternal life.
 God is not like men, God is faithful.

-And that's why I Peter 4:19 says this: That believers can have confidence to do this...listen to what the verse says, "Commit their souls to His keeping who is a faithful creator."
+And that's why 1 Peter 4:l9 says this: That believers can have confidence to do this...listen to what the verse says, "Commit their souls to His keeping who is a faithful creator."
 In other words, when we give our soul to God by faith in Jesus Christ, we can know that God will be faithful to keep it to the end and bring His children to glory.
 That's His promise.
 God is faithful, then, to preserve His people to glory.

-In II Thessalonians chapter 3 and verse 3, "The Lord is faithful who shall establish you and keep you from evil, and we have this confidence in the Lord concerning you, that you both do and will do the things which we command, and the Lord direct your hearts into the love of God and into the patient waiting for Christ."
+In 2 Thessalonians chapter 3 and verse 3, "The Lord is faithful who shall establish you and keep you from evil, and we have this confidence in the Lord concerning you, that you both do and will do the things which we command, and the Lord direct your hearts into the love of God and into the patient waiting for Christ."
 He says we have this confidence about you that you're going to walk in obedience and you're going to live the way you ought to live because God is faithful and He will keep you and, we said last time, that God keeps you from His side and from our side He energizes us to walk in obedience.
 So, we persevere.
 From the divine side God keeps us.

 Philippians 1:6, I remind you of, we quoted it two weeks ago, "Being confident of this very thing that He who hath begun a good work in you will perform it to the day of Jesus Christ."